acenet-arc/cpp_as_a_second_language/_episodes/virtual_functions.md

 c=Vector: size=6, contents=(10,0,0,22,0,0)
 ~~~
 {: .output}
-Looking at the output we can see that the `display` member function of the original `Vector` class is being called here even in the cases for `a` and `b` which are declared as `Vec3`'s.
+Looking at the output we can see that the `display` member function of the original `Vector` class is being called even in the case of `a` and `b` which are declared as `Vec3`'s.
 What is going on here?
-What is happening is that when we call our `nameAndDisplay` function our `Vec3`s are being converted to `Vector`s.
+When we call our `nameAndDisplay` function our `Vec3`s are being converted to `Vector`s.
 Since `Vec3` inherits the `Vector` class this is actually allowed and is one of the nice things about inheritance.
-So that without any extra work we can still use our `nameAndDisplay` with our `Vec3` objects even though they get converted to `Vectors` for use in the function.
-However, that means that in our `nameAndDisplay` function the wrong `display` member function is getting called.
+Without any extra work we can still use our `nameAndDisplay` function with our `Vec3` objects even though they get converted to `Vectors` for use in the function.
+However, that means that in our `nameAndDisplay` function, the wrong `display` member function is getting called.

-It would be nice if there was a way to not have to create two `nameAndDisplay` functions one for each of `Vector` and `Vec3`.
+It would be nice if we did not have to create two `nameAndDisplay` functions one for each of `Vector` and `Vec3`.
 It turns out there is a way to do that.
 Using the `virtual` keyword.
 The `virtual` keyword can be used on a class member function to indicate that, at run time, it should check to see if this object is a class which was derived from the base class.
 If so, check to see if the `virtual` member function has been overridden in the derived class, if it has use that instead of the member function in the base class.
-In other words, we add the `virtual` keyword to our `display` member function in the `Vector` class and then our `nameAndDisplay` function will call either the `display` defined in the `Vector` class if the passed object was originally a `Vector` or it will call the `display` member function defined in the `Vec3` class if the object was originally a `Vec3`.
+In other words, we add the `virtual` keyword to our `display` member function in the `Vector` class and our `nameAndDisplay` function will call either the `display` defined in the `Vector` class if the passed object was originally a `Vector` or it will call the `display` member function defined in the `Vec3` class if the object was originally a `Vec3`.
 That's a pretty cool trick for a statically typed language like C and C++!

 Lets try it out.